New 2-year pilot at Grady Memorial Hospital

 Additional experience includes the analysis of multi-family projects, active adult projects, tax-credit projects (including tax-exempt bond financing and low-income tax credits), and office buildings (including medical office buildings).
 Analyses include disposition analysis, economic feasibility studies, market and marketability studies and valuation studies (real estate and business).
 Ms. Reynolds’ experience has also been gained in tax appeal court and bankruptcy court.
 Ms. Reynolds is a Member of the Appraisal Institute (MAI), Member of the Commercial Investment Real Estate Institute (CCIM).

 The Cottages on Mountain Creek, LLC assists clients who are recovering from the effects of mental health issues, as well as co-occurring addiction disorders.
-Our clients find success working with a dedicated professional staff who and assist in helping regain self-respect and self-confidence in order to gain access back into society.
+Our clients find success working with a dedicated professional staff who and assist in helping regain self-respect and self-confidence to gain access back into society.
 The ‘Cottages Executive Team’ has over 35 years of experience, working within the healthcare and neurobehavioral fields providing an unparalleled management TEAM.
 Our mission is to provide a safe treatment and mental health recovery center for adults experiencing mental health issues who are seeking to create a positive change in their lives.
 Clients are given the opportunity to learn coping mechanisms, improve relationships, practice independent living and work skills, express creativity, explore spirituality and improve their overall health with physical fitness, nutrition, and effective medication solutions.
-Our services include a 24/7 residential treatment center, transitional independent living living, as well as Day Programming and Vocational Rehab.
+Our services include a 24/7 residential treatment center, transitional independent living, as well as Day Programming and Vocational Rehab.
 The Cottages provides the tools for recovery, clients bring with them their willingness to recover.